BrianYang71/BrianYang71.github.io/src/projects/project-GA-QIC.md

 # An Introduction to Quantum Computation in Geometric Algebra

-Final Project, _Quantum Information and Computation_, 2023 Spring
+Final Project, _Quantum Information and Computation_, 2023 Spring (Instructor: Prof. Hao-Chung Cheng)